Many dental practices fall into the trap of letting dental insurances dictate the care and well-being of their patients.

 Reality Check #1: The people who review insurance claims and treatment plans are clerks with no dental training.
 They have never seen or examined you.
 They don't know your medical or dental history.

 Yet too many patients let these unknowledgeable people dictate their health care decisions.

-The Dental Leaders practice is built on the premise of being responsible to you, and only you.
+The Island Dental practice is built on the premise of being responsible to you, and only you.